What is the legal age for sex in Singapore? What are some common sexual offences in Singapore?

 Molest is prosecuted as the offence of outrage of modesty in Singapore when it involves criminal force, pursuant to section 354 of the Penal Code.

 Incest, sex with animals or corpses, child prostitution, and child pornography are also punishable offences in Singapore (refer to the section on sexual offences in the Penal Code for more information).
-Intercourse between two men is also prohibited under section 377A of the Penal Code.
-This controversial section has received much attention from the public, with some calling for its repeal due to its alleged discrimination against gays.
+Intercourse between two men is prohibited under section 377A of the Penal Code.
+This controversial section has received much attention from the public, with some calling for its repeal due to its alleged discrimination against the gay community.

 The quantum of punishment for each respective sexual offence, such as the length of imprisonment or sum of fine, can be found in the Penal Code under the relevant sections for each offence.
 The exact punishment that will be handed down by the judge depends on the nature of the offence committed.